-- a. if you walked 4 hours earlier or later - b. at the same time of day
+- (a) if you walked 4 hours earlier or later - (b) at the same time of day before the pandemic

 Redesign a space where you live to work for you better!

 How would you optimize the current space given the size constraints to meet both your current and ideal needs?